malcolmrodgers/p6-route/README.md

 ### Graph Data

 A graph consists of a number of vertices/nodes and the connections between them (known as edges).
-Our data represents highway networks, where vertices/nodes are points (see the [`Point` class](#the-point-class)) on the Earth's surface (think of them as intersections of highways) and the edges represent road segments.
+Our data represents highway networks, where vertices/nodes are points (see the [`Point` class](#the-point-class)) on the Earth's surface and the edges represent road segments.
 Our graph is **undirected**, meaning we assume every edge can be traversed in either direction.
 Our graph is also **weighted**, meaning the edges are not all of the same length. **The weight of an edge is the straight-line distance between its endpoints**, see [the `Point` class](#the-point-class) for the `distance` method.

 The data we work with was originally pulled from the [METAL project by Dr. James D. Teresco](https://courses.teresco.org/metal/graph-formats.shtml).
 This data is intended for educational use only and not for any commercial purposes.
 It has been slightly modified and stored as `.graph` files inside of the `data` folder.
 Three `.graph` files are supplied, the first two are small and intended for development, testing, and debugging, and the third is much larger and intended for use in the final demo.
 All three have corresponding `.vis` and `.png` files for use with `Visualize`.